-class, "Reflexivity," WON the The National Academy of Television Arts and Sciences Boston/New England annual 2016 College University Emmy award in the Short Form - Fiction category, and the
+film from that class, "Reflexivity," WON the The National Academy of Television Arts and Sciences Boston/New England annual College University Emmy award in the Short Form - Fiction category, and the

 National Broadcasting Society’s annual student competition award in the Short Film category.
-A film from the Spring 2013 class, "Bitter Roast," was nominated for a New England Emmy award)
+Another film from that class, "Bitter Roast," was nominated for a New England Emmy award.

 Other courses Todd has taught include Digital